Dik-diks use a tar-like liquid from their eye glands to mark their territory!

 This small animal has quite a few predators to contend with.
 Hyenas, eagles, monitor lizards, and leopards are some of their predators.
 These animals are all larger than dik-diks, so they are easily overpowered.
 Furthermore, some of these animals are as fast or faster than this small antelope.

 Humans have also been known to hunt or trap dik-diks.
 Traps are set in the scrubland for these animals to step into.
 They are poached so their skin and coat can be used to make gloves.
 These gloves are sold for a high price.
+In addition, traditional jewelry can incorporate small bones from the dik-dik’s legs and feet.
 Hunters may also kill these animals because their sounds alert other animals and make them run away.

-Three species of dik-dik including the Kirkland’s, Guenther’s, and Salt’s are categorized as Least Concern with a stable population by the IUCN Red List of Threatened Species.
+Three species of dik-dik including the Kirk’s, Günther’s, and Salt’s are categorized as Least Concern with a stable population by the IUCN Red List of Threatened Species.
 The Silver species is listed as Data Deficient, and biologists believe their population is decreasing.

 There are areas of land in Africa that offer protection to these animals, so they won’t fall prey to hunters.
 These protections have contributed to keeping their population stable.

 These animals live in pairs of males and females on a section of territory.
-They are monogamous.
+They are primarily monogamous; it’s been observed that males may initiate extra-pair mating if a rare, suitable opportunity is presented.
 In terms of sexual maturity, males reach maturity at 12 months and females at 6 months.
 The female can have two babies per year, but only has one at a time.

 As a comparison, another small creature called the Royal antelope is monogamous and has a single newborn calf that weighs a little bit more at 1.8 to 2.2 pounds.

-The Salt, Guenther’s, and Kirkland’s dik-dik are all listed as Least Concern with a stable population.
+Salt’s, Günther’s, and Kirk’s dik-diks are all listed as Least Concern with a stable population.
 The silver dik-dik is Data Deficient.

-- Guenther’s dik-dik population is 511,000 individuals in eastern Africa including Kenya, Somalia, and Ethiopia
+- Günther’s dik-dik population is 511,000 individuals in eastern Africa including Kenya, Somalia, and Ethiopia.

-- Kirkland’s dik-dik has a population of 971,000 individuals in the eastern part of Africa (Kenya, Tanzania) and in the west (Namibia)
+- Kirk’s dik-dik has a population of 971,000 individuals in the eastern part of Africa (Kenya, Tanzania) and in the west (Namibia).

 Dik-Dik FAQs (Frequently Asked Questions)